GaloisInc/crucible/uc-crux-llvm/README.md

 ```
 ```
 $ uc-crux-llvm --entry-points not_double_free not_double_free.c
-[CLANG] clang "-c" "-DCRUCIBLE" "-emit-llvm" "-g" "-I" "test/programs" "-I" "/some/path/c-src/includes" "-O1" "-o" "crux-build/not_double_free.bc" "test/programs/not_double_free.c"
+[Crux] Attempting to prove verification conditions.
-even!
+[Crux] Attempting to prove verification conditions.
-[Crux] Attempting to prove verification conditions. even!
+[UC-Crux-LLVM] Results for not_double_free [UC-Crux-LLVM] Function is safe if deduced preconditions are met:
-[Crux] Results for not_double_free
+[UC-Crux-LLVM] Arguments:
-[Crux] Function is safe if deduced preconditions are met:
+[UC-Crux-LLVM]   A pointer to uninitialized space for 1 elements:
-Arguments:
+[UC-Crux-LLVM]   An integer:
-  A pointer to uninitialized space for 1 elements:
+[UC-Crux-LLVM] Globals:
-  An integer:
+[UC-Crux-LLVM] Return values of skipped functions:
 ```
 While the examples here have very simple inputs, `uc-crux-llvm` is capable of synthesizing much richer inputs, including nested and recursive structs, pointers, floats, and more.